 We’re not going to play on blues forever (but maybe we should…) But, that’s a no-brainer: Shell voicings need to be applied on other chord qualities and other progressions!

-If you wish to go further and apply those shell voicings on II-V-I, with 9th and 13th, using interesting rhythms, going rootless (etc.) I highly recommend the course:
+If you wish to go further and apply those shell voicings on II-V-I, with 9th and 13th, using interesting rhythms, going rootless (etc.) I highly recommend this:

 The eBook is broken down into smaller chunks of lessons for easy, convenient learning.